abdus/doge-gram/README.md

 [Demo](https://doge-gram.dityp.com)

+## Features

+- Share Image
+- Add a caption
+- Like and Comment
+- Real-time Update

+## Usage

+- clone this repository
+- install packages using `yarn`
+- start the project by running `yarn dev`

 ## Tech Stack

 - Next.js: Renders page on server for better SEO
 - TypeScript: Superset of JavaScript.
 Provides typing
 - Firebase: For real-time database and file storage

-## Features

-- Share Image
-- Add a caption
-- Like and Comment
-- Real-time Update
+- Vercel: Hosting Platform